Theodore Abrahamson

 Theodore Abrahamson (June 24, 1900 – October 21, 1978) was a Norwegian American immigrant, dairy farmer, businessman, and Republican politician.
 He was a member of the Wisconsin State Assembly and mayor of Tigerton, Wisconsin.

 Biography

-Abrahamson was born in Lyngdal, Norway, and received his early education in Norway.
+Abrahamson was born in Lyngdal Municipality, Norway, and received his early education in Norway.
 After immigrating to the United States, he attended evening school and worked as a dairy farmer.
 He owned two feed elevators and was the founder and owner of a milk house company.

 Career

 Abrahamson was president of Tigerton, Wisconsin from 1948 to 1964, and was a member of the Shawano County, Wisconsin Board from 1936 to 1939 and from 1956 to 1964.
 Abrahamson was elected to the State Assembly in 1958 and re-elected in 1960 and 1962.
 He represented Menominee and Shawano counties.

 Personal life

 Abrahamson and his wife Sevrina (née Eikaas, 1893–1983) had two sons and a daughter; Lennert Abrahamson, Harvin Abrahamson, and Sylvia Abrahamson.
 They resided in Tigerton, Wisconsin.